Several types of medications are used to treat allergy symptoms. Here's more information.By Mayo Clinic Staff

 - Prednisone (Prednisone Intensol, Rayos)

-Corticosteroid creams relieve allergic skin reactions such as itching, redness, scaling or other irritations.
+Corticosteroid creams relieve allergic skin reactions such as itching, redness or scaling.
 Some low-potency corticosteroid creams are available without a prescription, but talk to your doctor before using these drugs for more than a few weeks.

 Side effects can include skin discoloration and irritation.
-Long-term use, especially of stronger prescription corticosteroids, can cause thinning of the skin and disruption of normal hormone levels.
+Long-term use, especially of stronger prescription corticosteroids, can cause thinning of the skin and abnormal hormone levels.
 Examples include:

 - Betamethasone (Dermabet, Diprolene, others)